mlgordon/vpc/about-vpc-is.md

 ## Summary of features

-  * Create subnets, and bring your own private IP (BYOIP)
+  * Create subnets, and bring your own IP range
   * Create and manage Virtual Server Instances (VSIs) using Ubuntu 16.04, CentOS 7.x, Windows, or Debian
   * Reserve and associate a Floating IPv4
-  * Get Internet access to subnets by creating a public gateway (PGW), one per Zone
+  * Get Internet access to subnets by creating a public gateway (PGW), one per zone
   * Create and assign security groups to your VSIs
   * Use network access control lists (ACLs) to provide security for your subnets
   * Single-homed VSIs, using one virtual network interface card (vNIC)